s-kust/python-backtesting-template/README.md

 # python-backtesting-template
-Trading strategy template that uses the Python `backtesting` library.
-It allows you to focus on improving your price forecasts and reduces your time and effort spent on related tasks.
+Trading strategy template that uses Python `backtesting` library.
+It lets you focus on improving your price forecasts and reduces the time and effort spent on auxiliary tasks.

 # Quick Start